Dr. Sarah Burm, PhD

 More recently, Dr. Burm’s research has turned toward the study of wellbeing and social connection within the workplace.
 Her current work examines the often unacknowledged tensions of expressing grief in medicine, while considering the cultural and structural factors that render such experiences invisible.
 She is also leading an interdisciplinary study with colleagues in medicine, nursing, and education that explores the role of workplace friendship in supporting professional wellbeing.
 Her work has been funded by the Royal College of Physicians and Surgeons of Canada, the Social Sciences and Humanities Research Council, and Nova Scotia Health.

-In addition to her research, Dr. Burm is a passionate educator who teaches qualitative research design and writing for scholarly publication.
+In addition to her research, Dr. Burm is the Research in Medicine (RIM) Unit Head and Chair of Dalhousie University’s Health Sciences Research Ethics Board.
 In 2022, she was awarded the Early Career Medical Education Champion Award in recognition of her leadership and dedication to advancing the growth and recognition of early career medical educators.
-She welcomes medical trainees, graduate students, and clinicians interested in pursuing medical education research to contact her for a one-on-one consultation.
+She welcomes medical learners, graduate students, and clinicians interested in pursuing medical education research to contact her for a one-on-one consultation.

 Select Recent Publications: